 The #5MinResultsAnalysis looks at data, interventions, assessment systems and the quality of teaching.
 The Reducing In-school Variation: Making Effective Practice Standard Practice Report looked at variations, in the same school between departments/phases or across years, as a combination of the “variation in the quality and effectiveness of approaches to teaching and learning” or “variation in policies and procedures”.
 The #5MinResultsAnalysis has a look at both so there are two starting points – you decide where to begin..

-Measure (Starting Point) – There are a number of key measures that teachers and schools use – in primary schools, L4+ & L5+ and two levels progress, in secondary schools 5+A*-CEM, A*-C, A*/A, Average Point Score (Capped) and three levels progress with Sixth Forms looking at A*-E, A*-B, point score per subject & overall.
-The actual outcomes for these key measures can be compared against national averages and target grades.
+Measure – There are a number of key measures that teachers and schools use – in primary schools, Expected Standard & ES+ alongside KS1-2 progress.
+In secondary schools Attainment 8, Progress 8 (available later in the term), A*-CEM, Aand E-bacc (if you focus on it).
+Sixth Forms look at A*-E, A*-B, point score per subject & overall alongside progress measures; for example, ALPS.
+The actual outcomes for these key measures can be compared against national averages and target grades at a class/subject level.

-Don’t forget to also look at a breakdown of the different parts of the exam or SAT – controlled assessment, different modules or papers etc. Is there a difference in how well students did?
+Don’t forget to also look at a breakdown of the different parts of the exam or SAT that are available.
+Is there a difference in how well pupils did on various questions/components?
+Anything you need to do different next year?

 Value Added – There are various value added measures that can be used.
-Some are produced by commercial companies but many are within the school’s RAISE.
+Some are produced by commercial companies others in the school’s official IDSR.
 This document tends to come in later in the academic year.
-This measure is important because it places your own/school’s results in a context based upon a baseline of the children/students actually in your class/the cohort.
+This measure is important because it places your own/school’s results in a context based upon a baseline of the pupils actually in your class/the cohort; some contextualise beyond the prior attainment used in official figures and are even more revealing.

-PP: Pupil Premium; FSM: Free School Meals, CLA: Children Looked After, M/F: Male versus female, EAL: English as an Additional Language and children/students with special educational needs – SA+: School Action Plus & Statem’t: Statemented
+–PP: Pupil Premium (FSM Ever6), FSM: Free School Meals, CLA: Children Looked After, M/F: Male versus female, EAL: English as an Additional Language and pupils with special educational needs – Statemented

-Don’t forget G&T: Gifted & Talented children/students – are they making the progress expected and achieving top grades
+–Don’t forget G&T: Gifted & Talented pupils – are they making the progress expected and achieving top grades.

-Interventions – Many teachers and schools now have particular intervention programmes.
-At the moment these tend to be focussed on L4 and C/D borderline children/students.
+Interventions – Many teachers and schools have particular intervention programmes.
 They require a great deal of commitment and resources to implement but which ones were effective and which ones were not?
+If an intervention was not effective needs it need changing or simply dropping so teachers can focus more on what happens in the classroom, day in and day out.

-Quality of Teaching (Starting Point) – What was the typical class room experience of the children/students like?
-Does your system take into account lesson observations, book scrutinies and student outcomes?
+Quality of Teaching – What was the typical class room experience of the pupils like?
 Where there any extenuating staff circumstances you need to take account of – absences, extended leave?

 When choosing the few big issues to focus on remember to keep an eye on what you can influence and is in your control and what is not.
 There isn’t much point in fretting, getting annoyed or losing sleep on things that are simply not in your sphere of influence.
 The maddening changes to GCSE English grade boundaries in Summer 2012 is one such thing.